camunda/camunda-self-managed/aws-marketplace/README.md

 ### Our LicenseManager

-The script `checkoutLicense.py` in the licensemanager folder will simply check out a license using the api.
+The script `checkoutLicense.py` in the license-manager folder will simply check out a license using the api.
 This is mostly a copy of AWS's default script they recommend in the AWS Marketplace Sellers Guide.

 `requirements.txt` is a standard python file that lists dependencies for the `checkoutLicense.py` program.